paahdiego/FlutterDashboard/README.md

   </p>
   </br>

-  Flutter Dashboard is a Flutter sample app with ...
+  Flutter Dashboard is a Flutter sample admin app with responsive layout features made for web and mobile.

 ### Built With